 03/2017—TNWRRC and Director Thanos Papanicolaou lead a Stream Restoration Symposium in Nashville on March 3, 2017 with 41 attendees.
-The agenda for the Symposium is HERE.
+See the agenda for the Symposium.

 12/2016—Read the December 2016 Media Advisory issued by the US Department of the Interior on Water Conservation and Management Priorities and Accomplishments.